bme8901/log-book/README.md

 ## Synopsis

 Hello!
-Welcome to the repository for Project 4.
-The goal of this project was to effectively migrate Project 2 to the Zend Framework.
-All functionality remains consistent with the previous.
+Welcome to the repository for this project.
+This is simple full stack appplication built out using a modified LAMP stack.

 ## Installation